What Not to Cook in a Cast Iron Skillet

 For the best cooking results, and an easy clean-up process, as well as to keep flavors out of your cast iron try to keep your cast iron free of gooey substances.
 As cast iron is a porous material that absorbs food flavors and colors easily make sure you thoroughly clean the pan afterward.

-Tip: You could even use foil liners which can be removed before cleaning if you cook sticky types of food!
+Tip: You could even use foil liners when cooking at a high temperature.
+These can be removed before cleaning if you cook sticky types of food!

 There’s nothing quite like the smell of a delicious meal wafting through the house.
 While garlic can add a lot of flavor to a dish, it can also leave behind a strong smell that lingers long after the meal is eaten.